rafaelbiriba/will_paginate_semantic_ui/README.md

 #### If you are using [Will Paginate gem](https://github.com/mislav/will_paginate) and [Semantic UI framework](http://semantic-ui.com/), this gem is WHAT YOU NEED!

-The html snippet for pagination that the `will_paginate` creates is incompatible with the semantic ui component.
+The html snippet for pagination that `will_paginate` creates is incompatible with the semantic ui.

 This gem solves this problem with a custom render that creates the correct pagination html for the component.